repla-app/repla-app.github.io/_posts/2020-01-13-repla-use-cases.md

 categories: Essay
 ---

-In [What is Repla?](/2020/01/13/what-is-repla/), we explained how Repla is designed to be adaptable, just like text editors and terminals are, by being extended with [packages](https://en.wikipedia.org/wiki/Package_manager) that run [processes](https://en.wikipedia.org/wiki/Process_(computing)).
+In [What is Repla?](/2020/01/13/what-is-repla/), we explained how Repla is designed to be adaptable, just like text editors and terminals are, by being extended with [packages](https://en.wikipedia.org/wiki/Package_manager) that run [processes](https://en.wikipedia.org/wiki/Process_(computing)).
 This post is about some of the use cases that this enables.
 But before we get to those, we have to talk about how Repla is *different* from text editors and terminals, because it's through the differences that the use cases emerge.

-In addition to being extensible through packages that run processes, text editors and terminals share another similarity, one that's *not* shared by Repla: They're both focused on plain text, while Repla is instead focused on rendered web content.
+In addition to being extensible through packages that run processes, text editors and terminals share another similarity, one that's *not* shared by Repla: They're both focused on plain text, while Repla is instead focused on rendering web content.

-There is a lot of things a web renderer can do that plain text cannot, some examples include displaying media, like pictures, video, and graphics; rendering rich text, with different combinations fonts and colors; and it can be interactive, responding to input in any manner it chooses, in particular by supporting hyperlinks.
-When we're looking for Repla use cases, we're looking for situations where we can take advantage of these attributes.
+There are a lot of things a web renderer can do that plain text cannot.
+Some examples include displaying media, such as pictures, video, and graphics; rendering rich text with different combinations of fonts and colors; and it can be interactive, responding to input in any manner it chooses, in particular by supporting hyperlinks.
+When talking about Repla use cases, we're looking for situations where we can take advantage of these attributes.

 ## Search